malike/malike.github.io/_posts/2015-12-21-Design-Thinking-Approach-For-Hobby-Robotic-Project.md

-After striking out the ones not necesary based on requirements gahtered under the sections, ***Empathy*** and ***Define***.
+After striking out the ones not neccesary based on requirements gathered under the sections, ***Empathy*** and ***Define***.

 I had to remove most of the ideas because I wanted to keep the budget really small.
-The best approach however is to prototype each of the ideas prefereably in groups.
+The best approach however is to prototype each of the ideas preferably in groups.

 ***4. Prototype***